Team Golf Uniforms: How to Build a Cohesive Look for Clubs, Teams & Events

 Branding: keep it minimal and clear

-VIP / Sponsor Pack
+VIP / sponsor pack

-Top: premium-feeling polo, clean branding
+Top: premium-feel polo with clean branding

 Headwear: optional